MelloSec/Sorrowset-TC2/README.md

 With and Without S3 Backend for Terraform

-Runs Deploy.ps1 to generate a keyvault, lock it down, store secrets, handle templating and deploy.
+Run Deploy.ps1 to generate a keyvault, lock it down, store secrets, handle templating and deploy the server

 ## Features